 Through Soil for Life’s programmes, tiny green islands develop in what were once bleak and barren environments, making a difference to the people that we train as well as their families and the broader community.
 As people learn how to use waste, grow their own food, prepare nutritious meals and live a healthier life, they reconnect with the earth and their fellow man.
 We see a growing sense of goodwill towards others and a genuine interest in improving and protecting the environment.

-Nicola is a woman with great strength of character, determination and extremely green fingers.
-Since completing her initial training with Soil for Life in Langa in 2009 she’s gone from strength to strength, creating prize-winning gardens wherever she goes.
+Since completing her initial training with Soil for Life in 2009, Nicola has gone from strength to strength, creating prize-winning gardens wherever she goes.
 Nicola won our Home Food Gardening Competition two years in a row and grows an incredible variety of vegetables and herbs as well as making compost and keeping earthworms.